Burke & Hare’s Last Victim | The Last Days of Margaret Docherty

 While Burke was running through the streets of Edinburgh in an invisible triangle between his house, Paterson’s and Knox’s anatomy school in Surgeons’ Square, the Greys were making their way home for breakfast.

-Suspicious as to why the Docherty wasn’t there when they’d arrived, they quizzed Burke’s wife McDougal.
+Suspicious as to why the Docherty wasn’t there when they’d arrived, they quizzed Burke’s wife, Helen McDougal.

 On being left in the house on their own later that morning, the Greys could no longer hide their curiosity about the lump under the straw in the corner.
 Ann Grey had previously been warned and told ‘keep out [of] there’ by Burke earlier that morning so already she was more than a little curious as to what they were hiding.

-It was Mary’s lifeless arm that was first discovered and on clearing the straw away, the full realization of what they were seeing slowly dawned on them.
-They were staring at the murdered body of Mary Docherty.
+It was Margaret’s lifeless arm that was first discovered and on clearing the straw away, the full realization of what they were seeing slowly dawned on them.
+They were staring at the murdered body of Margaret Docherty.

 When confronted by the discovery, Helen McDougal offered the Greys a cut on the deal if they would only keep their mouths shut.
 If Mr Grey could just…